Duke (G.I. Joe): G.I. Joe: The Movie

 In G.I.
 Joe: The Movie, Duke tests the Broadcast Energy Transmitter (B.E.T.) in the Himalayas.
 He is responsible for foiling Cobra's first attempt to take over the B.E.T. by using it against Cobra and defeating Serpentor.
 Duke reprimands Lt.
 Falcon for neglecting his guard duty, which allows the captured Serpentor to escape with the aid of Cobra-La and the Dreadnoks.
 However, Duke later spares Falcon from a harsh punishment at a court martial, revealing he is the older half brother of Falcon.
 In Cobra's second attempt to obtain the BET machine, Duke is critically wounded while protecting Falcon when Serpentor impales him in battle.
-Scarlett holds him as he asks his half brother Falcon to become a better soldier before slipping into a coma.
+Scarlett holds him as he asks Falcon to become a better soldier before slipping into a coma.
 This makes the second time that Duke has lapsed into a coma - the first being in "The Traitor" two-part story, where his condition prevents him from letting the other Joes in on Dusty's triple-agent status.

 Duke's original fate in the movie was to die at the hands of Serpentor.
-However, due to fan backlash regarding the death of Optimus Prime in The Transformers: The Movie, Hasbro asked for a re-edit, so Duke would merely fall into a coma following Serpentor's venomous attack, and a later edit added dialogue near the end of the movie, indicating Duke recovered from his injuries.
+However, due to fan backlash regarding the death of the Autobot leader Optimus Prime in The Transformers: The Movie, Hasbro asked for a re-edit, so Duke would merely fall into a coma following Serpentor's venomous attack, and a later edit added dialogue near the end of the movie, indicating Duke recovered from his injuries.